ibm-cloud-docs/containers/cs_storage_block.md

 <br />

-## Deciding on block storage configuration
+## Deciding on the block storage configuration
 {: #predefined_storageclass}

 {{site.data.keyword.containerlong}} provides pre-defined storage classes for block storage that you can use to provision block storage with a specific configuration.
 {: shortdesc}

-Every storage class specifies the type of block storage that you provision, including available size, IOPS, and file system.
+Every storage class specifies the type of block storage that you provision, including available size, IOPS, file system, and the retention policy.

 1. List available storage classes in {{site.data.keyword.containerlong}}.
     ```